-Our managing editor packs a season's worth of Alpine whitewater into one frenzied week.
+Our senior editor packs a season's worth of Alpine whitewater into one frenzied week.

 This story was originally featured in the June 2010 issue of Canoe & Kayak magazine.